Norman Rockwell: World War II

 In 1943, during World War II, Rockwell painted the Four Freedoms series, which was completed in seven months and resulted in him losing fifteen pounds.
 The series was inspired by a speech by Franklin D. Roosevelt, wherein Roosevelt described and articulated Four Freedoms for universal rights.
 Rockwell then painted Freedom from Want, Freedom of Speech, Freedom of Worship and Freedom from Fear.

 The paintings were published in 1943 by The Saturday Evening Post.
 Rockwell used the Pennell shipbuilding family from Brunswick, Maine as models for two of the paintings, Freedom from Want and A Thankful Mother, and would combine models from photographs and his own vision to create his idealistic paintings.
+Freedom from Want included details that reference The Last Supper by Leonardo da Vinci.
+Two characters that Norman Rockwell used in his covers were Billy Payne and his friend Eddie Carson who lived in the same apartment complex as Norman.
 The United States Department of the Treasury later promoted war bonds by exhibiting the originals in sixteen cities.
 Rockwell considered Freedom of Speech to be the best of the four.